dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/extensibility.md

 ## IMiddlewareFactory

 [IMiddlewareFactory](/dotnet/api/microsoft.aspnetcore.http.imiddlewarefactory) provides methods to create middleware.
-The middleware factory is registered in the nonconforming container as a scoped service.
+The middleware factory is registered in the container as a scoped service.

 The default `IMiddlewareFactory` implementation is found in the [Microsoft.AspNetCore.Http](https://www.nuget.org/packages/Microsoft.AspNetCore.Http/) package: